 Cigarettes.
 The newest taboo.
-The filthy, filthy cigarette.

 My first foray into the land of the rolled tobacco was on the playground.
 My next door neighbor was an older girl, much more experienced in the world, as children from my neighborhood tended to be.
 I remember swinging on the swings and her lighting up and goading me into taking a drag.
 I wasn’t hard to convince.
-Even at a young age I had a proclivity towards rebellion.
-From that point on, I can remember several neighborhood spots we’d find to smoke at.
+Even at a young age I had a bend towards rebellion.
+I can remember several neighborhood spots we’d find to smoke at.
 I don’t think I’d quite lived a decade at this point.
 I still remember her one piece of advice.
 “Never smoke and chew gum at the same time, it will give you mouth cancer”.
 To this day I can not have a smoke without a piece of gum in my mouth.
-And I still think “good lord I”m going to get mouth cancer from this”.
+And I still think “good lord I’m going to get mouth cancer from this”.

-It wasn’t until middle school that I took a renewed interest in smoking.
+In middle school that I took a renewed interest in smoking.
 A bowling alley sat situated between my neighborhood and the one where my “rich” friends lived.
 I took quite the delight in stopping and buying a pack of smokes from the vending machine.
 I can only imagine how this 60 lb. pre-pubescent version of myself looked dragging off a cigarette outside the bowling alley, trying to be a bad-ass.
 Probably as absurd as it looks in my head.

-In my late teens, after I had graduated from high-school the roommate of a co-worker at my new “adult” job at the home improvement store took a liking to me and my friends.
+In my late teens, after I had graduated from high-school. the roommate of a co-worker at my new “adult” job at the home improvement store took a liking to me and my friends.
 He offered up his place as a place to hang out, do our homework, whatever.
 He kept his fridge supplied with wine coolers and lite beer.
 Cartons of cigarettes on the counter.
 All the pot.
 This is when menthols entered my life.
 Salems to be exact.
 Pack after pack after pack of free smokes.
 It was only in retrospect, sometime after he introduced me to his young children, that I realized that he wasn’t just a kindly older dude who was being nice to some college students.
 After a few months I got the clue.
 I also failed out of my first semester of college, and got kicked out of the house.
 It was time to get my own place.
 And go back to my trusty Reds.

 Then somewhere along the line, everyone quit.
 Even I cut back to 1 or 2 a day, at night with my partner.
 More on the weekends.
 But people weren’t bonding over smoking anymore.
 It was becoming taboo.
 You couldn’t smoke anywhere.
 It was a relief, to go to a bar and not chain smoke.
 It was gross to go outside to the cattle pen with the other smokers.
 It smelled bad.
 It looked worse.